 Therapeutic laser therapy can be used for acute conditions, such as: • Wounds • Allergies • Infections • Cuts/bites • Inflammation • Sprains/strains/fractures • Post-surgical healing and pain relief

 Therapeutic laser therapy can also be used for chronic conditions, such as: • Degenerative joint disease, • Inflammatory bowel disease, • Periodontal disease, • Lick granulomas, • Hip dysplasia, • Feline acne, • Tendonitis, • Arthritis, • Otitis

 Are lasers dangerous for dogs and are there any side effects?

 Properly administered, laser therapy is very safe.
 The laser light is delivered through a non-invasive handpiece to treat the affected area.
 Your pet may feel a gentle and soothing warmth.
 Each treatment generally takes several minutes only.

-1. We are currently operating a "closed waiting room" policy to protect our clients and staff.
-When you arrive, please remain in your vehicle and use your cell phone to call us at 604-463-7100.
-We will bring your pet into the hospital for an examination with the veterinarian.
-The veterinarian will then call you to discuss our recommended treatment plan.
-After your appointment, a technician will return your pet to your car and take care of any needed medications and payment.
+Continue our "closed waiting room" policy to protect our clients and staff.
+When you arrive, please remain outside the hospital and use your cell phone to call us.
+We will take a history of your pet's health and discuss any concerns.
+A staff member will then meet you outside to bring your pet into the hospital for an examination.
+The Veterinarian will call you to discuss the recommended treatment plan.
+After your appointment, a staff member will return your pet to you outside, and take care of any needed medications and payment.

-6. Online consultations are now available!
 If you wish to connect with a veterinarian via message, phone or video, visit our website and follow the "Online Consultation" link.